tfpk/lifetimekata/exercises/01_lifetimes_needed/README.md

-# What are Manual Lifetimes?
+# What are Lifetime Annotations?

-In the last section, we discussed the concept of lifetimes as they apply to variables.
+In the last section, we discussed the concept of lifetimes within a single function.
 In all those examples, it was clear what region of code of a variable or reference existed in, based the on the curly brackets.
-Manual lifetimes are used to help the compiler understand what's going on when it can't rely on scope brackets (i.e. across function boundaries; and within structs and enums).
+Lifetime Annotations are used to help the compiler understand what's going on when it can't rely on scope brackets (i.e. across function boundaries; and within structs and enums).

-A good place to understand manual lifetime parameters is to start by understanding why we actually need them.
+A good place to understand lifetime annotations is to start by understanding why we actually need them.
 Lets work through some examples to see why they exist: